Sachdev-Ye-Kitaev physics from the Hubbard model: A Floquet engineering approach

 Following Ref. \cite{kinetic_epl}, we now consider shaking the lattice such that $J\!\rightarrow J(t)$ varies periodically with time.
 Importantly, we require that its time-average is zero over a driving period.
 By making the particular choice $J(t)\!=\!J_0 \cos \omega t$, one can obtain an expression for the effective Hamiltonian in the high-frequency limit $\omega\!\gg\!U$, corresponding to the lowest-order term in the Magnus expansion~\cite{magnus,goldman2014periodically,bukov2015universal,eckardt2017colloquium}.
 For the Bose-Hubbard model in Eq.~\eqref{hubbard}, the effective Hamiltonian takes the form

-where the interaction amplitudes $Q_{i j k l}$ depend on the driving parameters; see the End Matter for a derivation of the effective Hamiltonian, in both the bosonic and fermionic cases.
+where the interaction amplitudes $Q_{i j k l}$ depend on the driving parameters; see the End Matter for a derivation of the effective Hamiltonian, in both the bosonic and fermionic cases, and for a discussion on the validity of this effective description.
 Importantly, the single-particle hopping processes present in the undriven Hubbard Hamiltonian $H$ have been eliminated by the drive, as required for realizing a SYK-type model.
 In fact, since the hopping energy scale $J$ has disappeared from the problem, the bare interaction strength $U$ now simply enters as an overall energy scale.
 Henceforth, without loss of generality, we set $U\!=\!1$.
+We point out that single-particle processes are effectively present in the micromotion, but they do not influence the full dynamics at stroboscopic times, as we further analyze in the End Matter.

 We now compare the obtained KDBH Hamiltonian with the target (bosonic) SYK model.
 We restrict ourselves to considering the real variant of the model,

 where $J_{i j; k l}$ are real random variables sampled from a Gaussian distribution with zero mean and unit variance, and which satisfy bosonic exchange statistics and Hermiticity,